ricsirigu/lift-roundtrips-reactjs/README.md

-# lift-roundtrips-reactjs
+# lift-roundtrips-react

-### A simple SPA with Lift 3 roundtrips and Facebook's ReactJs
+### A simple SPA with Lift 3 roundtrips and Facebook's React 16

 ...Roundtrips?